-We also analyzed the oligomeric state of Gag in the presence of Psi RNA and a control RNA, TARpolyA (Figure 1B).
-While nMS is a sensitive analytical platform, the analyses reported here used submicromolar concentrations of RNA and micromolar concentrations of Gag.
+We also analyzed the oligomeric state of Gag in the presence of Psi RNA and a control RNA, TARpolyA (Fig. 1B).
+Although nMS is a sensitive analytical platform, the analyses reported here used submicromolar concentrations of RNA and micromolar concentrations of Gag.
 Lower concentrations of Gag did not result in observable TpA binding under the ionic strength used here.
-At these protein concentrations, viral-like particle (VLP) formation was avoided by using 500 mM ammonium acetate, a salt concentration where non-specific Gag-RNA interactions are minimized.
-Gag-Psi interactions are more salt resistant than Gag-TpA interactions, due to the presence of non-electrostatic binding modes (9, 10).
+At these protein concentrations, VLP formation was avoided by using 500 mM ammonium acetate, a salt concentration in which nonspecific Gag-RNA interactions are minimized.
+Gag-Psi interactions are more salt resistant than Gag-TpA interactions, because of the presence of nonelectrostatic binding modes (9, 10).
 Thus, the high-salt concentrations used in the nMS assays allowed viral assembly nucleation complexes to be observed while preventing VLP assembly.
-As expected, Gag, which is present at six-fold molar excess over RNA in our experiments, is the dominant species detected for all Gag:RNA mixtures investigated (Figure 2, A3, B3, C3 and A4, B4, C4; Figures S4-S6).
-Both WT Gag and Gag∆p6 formed complexes with TARpolyA.
-These complexes were found to contain mainly one copy of Gag and a single copy of TARpolyA (Figure 2, A3 and B3; Figures S4 and S5).
-In contrast, in the presence of Psi these proteins formed complexes comprised predominantly of two copies of Gag bound to one copy of Psi RNA, with minor formation of 3:1 Gag:RNA complexes (Figure 2, A4 and B4; Figures S4 and S5).
+As expected, Gag, which is present at 6-fold molar excess over RNA in our experiments, is the dominant species detected for all Gag:RNA mixtures investigated (Fig. 2, A3, B3, C3 and A4, B4, C4, and Figs. S4-S6).
+Both WT Gag and Gag $\Delta$ p6 formed complexes with TARpolyA.
+These complexes were found to contain mainly one copy of Gag and a single copy of TARpolyA (Fig. 2, A3 and B3, and Figs. S4 and S5).
+In contrast, in the presence of Psi these proteins formed complexes comprised predominantly of two copies of Gag bound to one copy of Psi RNA, with minor formation of 3:1 Gag:RNA complexes (Fig. 2, A4 and B4, and Figs. S4 and S5).

-The formation of Gag:RNA complexes with 2:1 stoichiometry may be explained either by Gag binding to RNA as a dimer, or alternatively by two Gag molecules binding to two separate RNA binding sites.
-The dimerization of Gag is mediated by an interface within CA. To determine whether complexes comprised of two Gag and one RNA molecule were formed via Gag-Gag as well as Gag-RNA interactions, we tested a Gag mutant (WM-Gag∆p6) lacking this interface.
-WM- $Gag\Delta p6$ formed complexes containing predominantly one copy of WM-GagAp6 and one copy of RNA for both TARpolyA and Psi RNAs (Figure 2, C3 and C4; Figure S6), supporting the conclusion that Psi RNA binding promotes dimerization of Gag rather than cooperative Gag binding to two independent binding sites in Psi RNA.
-Collectively, these observations demonstrate that the primarily monomeric WT Gag protein dimerizes by protein-protein interaction, using the "WM" interface, in the presence of RNA.
+The formation of Gag:RNA complexes with 2:1 stoichiometry may be explained either by Gag binding to RNA as a dimer or, alternatively, by two Gag molecules binding to two separate RNA-binding sites.
+The dimerization of Gag is mediated by an interface within CA. To determine whether complexes comprised of two Gag and one RNA molecule were formed via Gag-Gag as well as Gag-RNA interactions, we tested a Gag mutant (WM-Gag $\Delta$ p6) lacking this interface.
+WM-Gag $\Delta$ p6 formed complexes containing predominantly one copy of WM-Gag $\Delta$ p6 and one copy of RNA for both TARpolyA and Psi RNAs (Fig. 2, C3 and C4, and Fig. S6), supporting the conclusion that Psi RNA binding promotes dimerization of Gag rather than cooperative Gag binding to two independent binding sites in Psi RNA.
+Collectively, these observations demonstrate that the primarily monomeric WT Gag protein dimerizes by protein-protein interaction, using the WM interface, in the presence of RNA.
 The increased abundance of Gag dimer in the presence of Psi RNA may result from changes in the Gag conformation upon NC domain binding to Psi, which exposes dimerization interfaces although we did not examine conformational changes in our study.
 Previous studies have demonstrated that the mature NC domain can adopt different conformations upon binding to different RNAs (41, 42).
 Thus, it is feasible that the identity of the RNA dictates the conformation NC adopts when bound, which may allosterically regulate the formation of a dimerization competent Gag conformation.